WheatlyInc/Derivative-Console-Calculator/README.md

 # Derivative Console Calculator
  A simple calculus console program.
 Built as a VS project using CMake in a linux environment.
- Requires g++ compiler
+ Requires g++ compiler, cmake.
+ Uses googletest framework for test driven development.

 # How to build and run:
-First, cd into Derivative Console Calculator/src and do the following to build a makefile:
+First, cd into Derivative Console Calculator/ and do the following to build a makefile:

 	mkdir build
 	cd build